Board of Advisors

-As Lathrop & Gage’s government relations coordinator and chair of the firm’s government relations practice area, Mary Birch tracks issues and developments that may affect businesses on the local, state and national levels, and consults with clients as to how they may participate in the decision-making process.
-As the head of the government relations department she works for strategic solutions and to help the firm’s clients get the best Lathrop & Gage attorney for their issue.
+Before she retired, Mary Birch was Lathrop & Gage’s government relations coordinator and chair of the firm’s government relations practice area, Mary tracked issues and developments that affected businesses on the local, state and national levels, and consults with clients as to how they may participate in the decision-making process.
+As the head of the government relations department she worked for strategic solutions and to help the firm’s clients get the best Lathrop & Gage attorney for their issue.
 Mary has nearly two decades of experience in government relations and consulting, particularly at the local level.
 From 1984 to 2002, she served as president of the Overland Park Chamber of Commerce, where she directed efforts to attract an unprecedented level of business to the city.
 During her tenure, 62,000 jobs and 4,000 new companies were created in Overland Park.
 During her time with the Overland Park Chamber of Commerce, Mary facilitated the government relations efforts for the organization and its members at the local, regional, state and federal level.
 She has established relationships with elected officials and staff at various levels and worked primarily in the area of strategic issue management.
 In 2002, she was named “Johnson Countian of the Year” by Johnson County Community College.

 Brian Bracco is one of the television industry’s most-respected news executives and was named vice president and general manager for KSHB in Kansas City, Mo., in December 2012.
 He holds the same title at KMCI, the sister station of KSHB that is located in Lawrence, Kan.
 Brian manages seven television stations in Kansas City.
 KSHB 41 Action News, KMCI 38 the Spot and five other digital channels: Bounce, Cozi, Laff, Grit and Escape.
 Brian joined Scripps from Hearst Television, Inc. where he was senior vice president of news for the company’s station group.
 He was based in Kansas City and also had an office in New York for more than a decade.
 During his tenure with Hearst he was responsible for 23 stations across the country.
 His oversight included all news and digital platforms.